 The railway bridge was completed by 7th December 1899, a remarkable feat, so that trains could move north of the river.

-The final re-inforcements arrived on 10th December 1899, so that Methuen now had in addition to his original force the 12th Lancers, G Battery Royal Horse Artillery, a long naval 4.7 inch gun, a battery of 5 inch howitzers of the Royal Garrison Artillery, the Highland Brigade comprising part of 2nd Black Watch, 2nd Seaforth Highlanders and 1st Highland Light Infantry.
+The final re-inforcements arrived on 10th December 1899, giving Methuen, in addition to his original force, the 12th Lancers, G Battery Royal Horse Artillery, a long naval 4.7 inch gun, a battery of 5 inch howitzers of the Royal Garrison Artillery, the Highland Brigade comprising part of 2nd Black Watch, 2nd Seaforth Highlanders and 1st Highland Light Infantry.
 (1st Argyll and Sutherland Highlanders was already with Methuen and had played a leading part in the Modder River battle).
 1st Gordon Highlanders arrived on the 10th December and did not take part in the night march at Magersfontein with the rest of the Highland Brigade.

 The re-inforcements from the coast included a ‘captive balloon’ complete with telephone equipment to communicate with the ground.

-Methuen now had 11,000 infantry, 850 cavalry and mounted troops, 750 gunners with thirty guns and the naval personnel with four long 12 pounders and the 4.7 inch gun.
+Methuen now commanded 11,000 infantry, 850 cavalry and mounted troops, 750 gunners with thirty guns and the naval personnel with four long 12 pounders and the 4.7 inch gun.

-Canadian and Australian troops arrived at Belmont and were given the security of the railway line.
+Canadian and Australian troops arrived at Belmont and were given responsibility for the security of the railway line.

 The next station on the railway line north of Modder River was Merton.
 At this point the line ran between two groups of kopjes.
 The Boers entrenched and held each of these groups.
 The prominent feature was Magersfontein Hill on the east side of the line.
 The Boers placed their guns and burghers equipped with the older Martini-Henry rifles firing smoke generating cartridges in prepared positions on the hills.